On This Page

 The lens, a 50/2.8 Tessar, is often marked T instead of Tessar and Jena instead of Carl Zeiss Jena because of a conflict between the East- and West-German division of the firm -- though examples of export Werras with both disputed marks do exist.

 On the lower left part of the barrel or shutter speed dial, there is a logo, "Q1," meaning "Erste Qualität" or first quality.
 This was a designation for East-German exports to the West.
-Models meant for the home market lacked this logo.
+Models meant for the home market lack this logo.

 The lower right side featured the Ernemann tower logo derived from a tower found at Ernemann's camera factory in Dresden.